microsoft/Kusto-Query-Language/doc/time-series-analysis.md

 ## Time series analysis functions

 In this section, we'll perform typical series processing functions.
-Once a set of time series is created, Azure Data Explorer supports a growing list of functions to process and analyze them.
-For more information, see [Time series analysis in Azure Data Explorer](time-series-analysis.md).
+Once a set of time series is created, KQL supports a growing list of functions to process and analyze them.
 We'll describe a few representative functions for processing and analyzing time series.

 ### Filtering